ropensci/spocc/cran-comments.md

 --------

-This version fixes some bugs, and makes a function defunct.
+This version fixes some bugs, makes a function defunct, and depends on new version of vcr that fixes failing cran checks.

 Thanks!
 Scott Chamberlain